Miralhas/cs50-project3-mail/README.md

 # cs50-project3-mail
-Front-end for an email client that makes API calls to send and receive emails.
+Front-end for an email client that makes API calls to send and receive emails